briansworth/briansworth.github.io/_posts/2017-4-1-Build-VM-From-Template.md

 ```
 As long as you only have 1 vhd file for that vm, this will tell you your path.

-I have created a Templates folder to keep these template files for easy access.
+I have created a Templates folder (V:\Templates) to keep these template files for easy access.

 ```powershell
 $vmName='serverCore'